-Mumbai Rains: Salman Ditches Luxury Car, Rides Bicycle To Dabangg 3 Sets
+Mumbai Rains: Salman Khan Ditches Luxury Car, Rides Bicycle To Dabangg 3 Sets

 Bollywood superstar Salman Khan, who looks like he got fed up with the continues downpour in Mumbai, rode a bicycle to his movie sets on Saturday.